japila-books/spark-sql-internals/docs/configuration-properties.md

 ## <span id="spark.sql.planChangeLog.level"> spark.sql.planChangeLog.level

-**(internal)** Configures the log level for logging the change from the original plan to the new plan after a rule or batch is applied.
+**(internal)** Log level for logging the change from the original plan to the new plan after a rule or batch is applied.

 Default: `trace`